Visualization for Recommendation Explainability: A Survey and New Perspectives: Results

-Only one study \cite{Bilgic2005} explored the effects of different visual explanations on one intended goal.
-Focusing on effectiveness as an explanation goal, \citet{Bilgic2005} found that while the neighborhood style explanation based on bar charts caused users to overestimate the quality of an item, keyword-style explanations, and influence-style explanations, based on simple lists of keywords and ratings, respectively, were found to be significantly more effective at enabling accurate assessments.
-Moreover, only the study in \cite{Tsai2019} investigated the effects of different visual explanations on multiple goals in parallel.
-This study showed evidence that different visual explanations result in different levels of perceptions of the explainable recommender systems, in terms of different intended explanation goals.
+Only one study \cite{Bilgic2005} explored the effects of different visual explanations on one intended aim.
+Focusing on effectiveness as an explanation aim, \citet{Bilgic2005} found that while the neighborhood style explanation based on bar charts caused users to overestimate the quality of an item, keyword-style explanations, and influence-style explanations, based on simple lists of keywords and ratings, respectively, were found to be significantly more effective at enabling accurate assessments.
+Moreover, only the study in \cite{Tsai2019} investigated the effects of different visual explanations on multiple aims in parallel.
+This study showed evidence that different visual explanations result in different levels of perceptions of the explainable recommender systems, in terms of different intended explanation aims.
 Concretely, \citet{Tsai2019} found that, for better justification, the explanation format of word cloud, graph, and map received higher scores.
 For better persuasiveness, the explanation format of the graph outperformed the other visualizations.
 And, for better satisfaction, the explanation formats of word cloud and graph were preferred by the participants after experiencing the system.

-Further, few studies pointed out that there are potential complementary relationships between different intended explanation goals.
+Further, few studies pointed out that there are potential complementary relationships between different intended explanation aims.
 For example, justification and transparency are considered as essential to develop trust toward the recommender system \cite{Verbert2013, Schaffer2015, Bakalov2013, Millecamp2019, Dominguez2018, ma2021courseq}.
 However, these complementary relationships were not systematically evaluated.
-And, none of the studies reported contradictory dependencies between multiple intended explanation goals.
+And, none of the studies reported contradictory dependencies between multiple intended explanation aims.